The Chapter: Content of Temporary Protection in Türkiye contains sections on:

 “The first 4 years can be referred to as the first period in which both authorities and the Syrians themselves regarded the crisis as a rather short-term problem, an assumption because of which steps such as meeting such temporary needs as accommodation, nutrition, and health were taken rather than planning new lives.

 2019 could potentially be identified as the beginning of a third period: one of social cohesion and return.
-As already mentioned, DGMM issued a strategy, the Cohesion Strategy and National Action Plan.
-According to the strategy, six thematic areas are to be addressed by DGMM: social cohesion, information, education, health, labour market and social support (social services and benefits).
-However, events in Istanbul in the summer of 2019 also saw a rise in irregular migrants sent to detention centres in several cities and unregistered Syrians sent to temporary accommodation centres.
-Amnesty International documented cases of Syrians deported from Istanbul, including 20 cases of forced returns and other stakeholders have expressed concerns about the voluntary nature of those signing voluntary return forms, particularly from detention.
-After a field visit to Turkey in 2019, an NGO from the Netherlands reported testimonies that Syrian refugees in detention centres had been forced to sign a ‘voluntary’ return document.
+As already mentioned, PMM issued a strategy, the Cohesion Strategy and National Action Plan.
+According to the strategy, six thematic areas are to be addressed by PMM: social cohesion, information, education, health, labour market and social support (social services and benefits).
+However, events in İstanbul in the summer of 2019 also saw a rise in irregular migrants sent to detention centres in several cities and unregistered Syrians sent to temporary accommodation centres.
+Amnesty International documented cases of Syrians deported from İstanbul, including 20 cases of forced returns and other stakeholders have expressed concerns about the voluntary nature of those signing voluntary return forms, particularly from detention.
+After a field visit to Türkiye in 2019, an NGO from the Netherlands reported testimonies that Syrian refugees in detention centres had been forced to sign a ‘voluntary’ return document.
 Several of these refugees were also mistreated by the Turkish security services or denied access to medical care.
-These practices continued to be reported in 2020.

-Türk Kızılay runs 16 community centres for migrants in different locations across the country.
+In terms of integration, Türk Kızılay runs 16 community centres for migrants in different locations across the country.
 Municipalities also have a central role in the provision of services and integration support through projects.
 In the past the lack of a national integration plan led to fragmentation and lack of coordination in the area of integration.
-The Cohesion Strategy and Action Plan (2018-2023) was hoped to solve some of these issues, but it remained largely unimplemented in 2020 due to the COVID-19 crisis.
+The Cohesion Strategy and Action Plan (2018-2023) was hoped to solve some of these issues, but it remained largely unimplemented in 2020 due to the COVID-19 crisis and where it was implemented in 2021 it was done so very quietly due to public unrest over migration and the economic crisis that affected Türkiye.
+One stakeholder reported that in their opinion the government was hesitating to take permanent steps in terms of integration despite the very clear need for the rights of Syrians under temporary protection to be increased including through the attainment of citizenship.